jgiacomini/Tiny.RestClient/README.md

 # TinyHttp
-TinyHttp make esier the dialog between you API and your application.
+TinyHttp make easier the dialog between you API and your application.
 It hide all the complexity of communication, deserialisation ...

-## Basic usage :
+## Basic usage
 ```cs
 using Tiny.Http;